Unveiling the Pairs of Factors for 280: A Deep Dive into Number Theory

 Q: What is the significance of the number of factor pairs?

 A: The number of factor pairs can indicate certain properties of the original number.
-For instance, if a number has many factor pairs, it suggests that it has many divisors, which might indicate that it's a highly composite number.
+Here's one way to look at it: if a number has many factor pairs, it suggests that it has many divisors, which might indicate that it's a highly composite number.

 Q: Is there a formula to directly calculate the number of factor pairs?